Person shot at New Jersey mall on Black Friday: source

 Police said the mall was temporarily on lockdown, and people were being let out as of 8:40 p.m.

 The shooting took place on the busiest shopping day of the year, as thousands around the country flocked to stores to find Black Friday deals.
-The Mills at Jersey Gardens was scheduled to stay open until 10 p.m. — one hour earlier than usual.

-This is a developing story; check back for updates and get the PIX11 News app to stay informed all day.
+About 25,000 shoppers visited The Mills since it opened on Thanksgiving Day at 10 a.m. to offer non-stop Black Friday deals for 36 hours.
+It was set to close at 10 p.m.
+Friday, according to Bollwage.

+Anyone with information about Friday's shooting are asked to contact the Elizabeth police at 908-558-2111.